From diving with sharks to sailing through a chain of islands to relaxing on a beach, here are 20 of the best things to do in Okinawa, Japan.

 One of the top locations for Okinawa sightseeing is Shuri Castle, home to the rulers of the Ryukyu Kingdom and the name of the former capital.

-Originally built in the late 1300s, the castle played an integral role in the political unification of the island.
+Originally built in the late 1300s, Shuri Castle played an integral role in the political unification of Okinawa island.
 Over the centuries, wars and fires destroyed the castle multiple times with the most recent during the Battle of Okinawa in 1945.

-It was restored in 1958 and 1992 so visitors can still appreciate and enjoy the gusuku architecture of the castle which is built in the traditional Okinawan style.
+It was restored in 1958 and 1992 so visitors could continue to appreciate and enjoy the gusuku architecture of the castle which is built in the traditional Okinawan style.

 12) Try The Traditional Ryuku Costume